Feedback

 Example

-To use the API, you need a valid API key with appropriate authorizations.
+To use the API, you'll need a valid API key with the appropriate permissions.
+If you don't have one, please contact us here.

-Note that we do not provide SDKs for the API yet, but our G3 SDKs can be used to perform NLP analysis.
+Note: We do not currently provide dedicated SDKs for this API, but our G3 SDKs can be used to perform NLP analysis.

 - cURL